omnilaboratory/obd/README.md

 [GIN-debug] GET    /ws                       --> LightningOnOmni/routers.wsClientConnect (3 handlers)
 ```
 Then the service is running.
+We are going to use WebSocket online testing tools to test our lightning commands.

 TBD